Kuggo/UnivOREsity/Lessons/Boolean Logic.md

 The XNOR (exclusive NOR) gate is the opposite of the XOR gate.
 It produces an output of `1` if its inputs are the same, and `0` otherwise.

 ### Imply Gate
-The implies gate (->) is a conditional logical operator that outputs a `1` if the input on the left is `0` or if the inputs on the left and right are the same and a `0` if the input on the left is `1` and the input on the right is `0`.
+The imply gate (->) is a conditional logical operator that outputs a `1` if the input on the left is `0` or if the inputs on the left and right are the same and a `0` if the input on the left is `1` and the input on the right is `0`.
+`A -> B` is equivalent to `NOT(A) OR B`

 ### Nimply Gate
-The not implies gate (<-) is the opposite of the implies gate.
+The nimply gate is the opposite of the imply gate.
 It outputs a `0` if the input on the left is `0` or if the inputs on the left and right are the same, and a `1` if the input on the left is `1` and the input on the right is `0`.

 ## Bitwise Logic